 MIIS Professor Barry Olsen has led webinars for Middlebury faculty and students on technologies and strategies for teaching and learning language interpreting online.
 There are many takeaways from these webinars that could benefit not only those in interpreting education, but for anyone faced with teaching or learning performance- or speech-based skills online.
 Disciplines that might benefit from such strategies include general language learning, speech and debate, theatre, dance, and music, lab sciences, and teacher preparation programs, to name a few.
 We wanted to take a moment and outline some advice and strategies for these situations, and share links to Professor Olsen’s recorded webinars as well.

 Professor Olsen recommends GoReact as an online video platform for student practice and assessment of performance-based skills.
-GoReact is a great and robust tool, but will no longer be free to all educators beyond June 2020.
+GoReact is a great and robust tool, and Middlebury is negotiating a license for faculty use beginning July 1, 2020 (prior to that, it was offered free to all educators during spring 2020).
 Other video-based platforms and annotation tools that could serve similar functions include Zoom, Panopto, and VideoAnt.

 - Zoom allows students to practice and record performance-based skills synchronously (it also includes an interpretation feature, where you can set up multiple interpreting channels during meetings).
 Zoom is free for all Middlebury faculty, staff, and students, and is supported by Middlebury ITS.
 Other video communication tools that are supported by Middlebury ITS include Microsoft Teams or Google Meet, which would work equally well for synchronous practice and recording.